Patrick N. Millsaps

 Patrick Neill Millsaps (born March 16, 1973) is an American attorney and film producer.
-He wrote a viral open letter to Ariana Grande following the Manchester Arena bombing in 2017.

 Early life and education

-Patrick Millsaps was born in Knoxville, Tennessee, and grew up in Cobb County, Georgia, where he attended McEachern High School.

-He enrolled in the University of Georgia School of Law in 1997, and obtained his Juris Doctor degree in 2000.
+Millsaps was born in Knoxville, Tennessee, and grew up in Cobb County, Georgia.
+He attended McEachern High School, then University of Georgia School of Law in 1997 where he earned his Juris Doctor degree in 2000.

 Legal and political careers

 Legal career

-After passing the Georgia Bar in 2000, Millsaps began practicing under criminal defense attorneys Ed Garland and Don Samuel.
-He practiced law with his mentor, Hylton B. Dupree, Jr.
+After being admitted to the State Bar of Georgia in 2000, Millsaps began practicing under the guidance of criminal defense attorneys Ed Garland and Don Samuel.

 In 2001, six months after receiving his bar license, Millsaps filed the first lawsuit on behalf of a charter school against a school district in Georgia.
-Millsaps represented Stone Mountain Charter School in a suit against the DeKalb County school board regarding funding.
-The suit alleged that the DeKalb school board was discriminating against the charter school and breaching its contract by allotting less money per student than other schools in the district.
-The school board settled the suit, although it denied any wrongdoing, citing the 1998 charter school law that did not provide guidelines for funding.
+Millsaps represented Stone Mountain Charter School in a lawsuit against the DeKalb County School District regarding funding.
+The suit argued that the school board allocated less funding per student than other schools in the district.
+The case was settled, and the school board denied wrongdoing.

-In 2004, Millsaps founded his law firm, which merged in 2011 with Hall Booth Smith, where he was made a partner.
-In 2008, Millsaps represented the Georgia Department of Community Health as Special Counsel to Governor Sonny Perdue.
-In 2010, Millsaps obtained a $1.5 million jury verdict for the family of a man killed by a drunk driver.
+In 2004, Millsaps founded his own law firm, which merged in 2011 with Hall Booth Smith, where he became a partner.
+In 2008, he served as special counsel on behalf of the Georgia Department of Community Health to Governor Sonny Perdue.

-Presidential campaign
+Political career

-On December 26, 2011, Millsaps volunteered as a deputy general counsel for Newt Gingrich's 2012 campaign for the Republican nomination amid a decline in Gingrich's polling numbers heading into the Iowa Caucus.
-After working for the campaign for a month and helping orchestrate Gingrich's primary win in South Carolina, Gingrich promoted Millsaps to chief of staff following the Florida primary and reorganized the campaign's structure.
+On December 26, 2011 Millsaps joined Newt Gingrich's 2012 campaign for the Republican presidential nomination as a deputy general counsel.
+After working on the campaign through the South Carolina primary, he was appointed chief of staff following a reorganization after the Florida primary.